How To Improve Mental Health With An Online Stress Test

 • Cognitive difficulties: You may find it harder to think straight or remember things.

-How stress testing can help
+Online stress test: how stress testing can help

 It's sometimes hard to tell if the stress you're experiencing is natural or too much.
 An online stress test can help you figure out if you're overstressed.
 It can be a good way to see if you should visit a doctor regarding your stress levels.

 If you search for an online stress test, you'll likely find dozens.
 In general, they will ask you a question, and you'll respond with how much it applies to you.
-The selections will usually be on a spectrum, with answers like, "Not at all, sometimes, a lot of the time, and all the time."
+The selections will usually be on a spectrum, with answers like, "Not at all,” “Sometimes,” “A lot of the time,” and “All the time."
 Most tests should take about 15 minutes before providing you with the result.

 How to reduce stress